 How to Buy Bitcoin Cash

 Odds are users opening an account with Netcoins specifically to buy Bitcoin Cash may already have cryptocurrency.
-Those users can simply deposit any number of the eight cryptos Netcoins currently accepts (including Bitcoin Cash) and get started that way.
+Those users can simply deposit any number of the cryptos Netcoins currently accepts (including Bitcoin Cash) and get started that way.

 Step 1: Open an Account with Netcoins

 Opening an account at Netcoins is as simple as choosing a username and password and validating your email address.

 Looking to buy Bitcoin Cash in Canada?
 Read more to get started.